DanielEduardoLopez/ZooDB/README.md

 * Each caretaker receives an additional 20% of the proceeds from each itinerary that includes the area where the species in their care are found.
 * Each guide receives an additional 10% for each itinerary made.

-It is also required to know:
+It is also required to answers the following questions:
 * How many species are there in the zoo per area?
 * Number of visitors per specified date, per itinerary and the total amount obtained for each itinerary
 * Salary paid to each guide, showing the date, amount obtained per tour.